A terminal that keeps agent sessions as data, not pixels

-The terminal, as structured data — not just pixels.
-Cavrn captures every turn, tool call, and result an agent draws as typed, agent-readable metadata, so crystl and sibling agents can read, search, and reformat what's on screen.
+A terminal built for orchestration.
+Cavrn keeps the session as structured data, not just pixels.
+Every turn, tool call, and result an agent draws is typed, agent-readable metadata, so crystl and sibling agents can read and supervise each other.
+And it's built to run a fleet: many agents at once, most off-screen, all of them light.
 (Painted fast on the GPU with Metal.)

 works withany CLI agent